pombredanne/EDGE-2/doc/day01.md

 ### Cloning

-The cloning process becomes sloppy when there are too many submodules in a git repo.
-So there are no submodules in the repository for now.
+Cloning a git repo with too many submodules in it may become sloppy, so there are no submodules in the repository for now.
 Clone the repo by typing:

 ```